-Epoxide hydrolase inhibition and Thiazolidinediones: A therapy for cardiometabolic syndromeApril 23rd, 2013 in Diseases, Conditions, Syndromes /
+Epoxide hydrolase inhibition and Thiazolidinediones: A therapy for cardiometabolic syndromeApril 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Scientists at the Medical College of Wisconsin and the University of California at Davis, led by Dr. John Imig and Dr. Bruce Hammock have determined the synergistic actions of inhibiting soluble epoxide hydrolase (sEH) with tAUCB (trans-4-(4-[3-adamantan-1-yl-ureid]-cyclohexyloxy)-benzoic acid) and activating peroxisome proliferator-activator receptorγ (PPARγ) with the thiazolidinedione rosiglitazone on the pathological progression of cardiometabolic syndrome.
 Cardiometabolic syndrome occurs with obesity and hypertension increasing the risks for cardiovascular disease and causing significant and rapidly progressive kidney disease.

 The findings, which appear in the December 2012 issue of Experimental Biology and Medicine, demonstrate that sEH inhibition and PPARγ activation in combination had the greatest beneficial effects on the multi-disease features and progression of kidney disease associated with cardiometabolic syndrome.